Boycott Giller campaign logo

 2. What am I committing to by signing onto the boycott?

-By signing on, you’re pledging to not submit Giller Prize-eligible books for consideration until the boycott demands are met.
+By signing on, you’re pledging to not submit Giller Prize-eligible books for consideration until all three of the boycott demands are met.
 You are also pledging to not participate in Giller Prize-related programming or publicity throughout the year, including their book clubs, readings, promotional campaigns, and events.

 You are not committing to pull your books from Indigo, as this depends on your publishers’ contracts with distributors (more on this below).